ta3ag/lbd/docs/BackendTutorial/source/about.rst

 this book can be found `here <http://jonathan2251.github.com/lbd/LLVMBackendTutorialExampleCode.tar.gz>`_.
 As you progress from one chapter to the next, you will incrementally build the backend's functionality.

+Since Cpu0 is a simple RISC CPU for educational purpose, it make the Cpu0 llvm backend code simple too and easy to learning.
+In addition, Cpu0 supply the Verilog source code that you can run on your PC or FPGA platform when you go to chapter Run backend.

 This tutorial was written using the LLVM 3.1 Mips backend as a reference.
 Since Cpu0 is an educational architecture, it is missing some key pieces of